designstem/projects/patterns/index.md

 #### 2. Repeated scaling

-When <var>scaling</var> is repeated, we will get multiple shapes in incrementally bigger sizes.
+When <var>scaling</var> is repeating, we will get multiple shapes in incrementally bigger sizes.

 ##### Maximum scaling factor `{{ get('s_s2',1) }} ×`